Adoption In Colorado

 Who can adopt?

 Colorado is committed to inclusion.
-There are no restrictions on who can foster based on race, ethnicity, religion, sexual orientation or expression, gender identity or marital status.
-All that matters is that you are at least 21 years or older and that you are ready to make a difference in a child or teen’s life at a time when they need you the most.
+There are no restrictions on who can adopt based on race, ethnicity, religion, sexual orientation or expression, gender identity or marital status.
+You must be at least 21 years or older and ready to make a difference in a child or teen’s life at a time when they need you the most.
 If you have time and patience to dedicate to helping a young person work through the challenges that often accompany a difficult childhood, we need your help.

 Adults who are interested in adopting through the foster care system must first become certified as a foster parent.
 You must be at least 21 or older, pass a background check, complete training and receive a home study.
 Foster parents must be able to use sound judgment like a prudent parent and demonstrate a responsible, stable and emotionally mature lifestyle.